Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I was stressed out, crocodile tears, that sort of shit.

-Too little, too late.
+Too little too late.

-I mean, the plane took off without incident or Susan.
+I mean, the plane took off without incident, or Susan.

-See you, Susan, last in, first out.
+Last in, first out.

 Marissa took some footage just to show her family.